Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 _Rebecca Sutton Koeser_

 ### Goal
-This data physicalization demonstrates the affordances of three dimensions for representing data: time series data are displayed with sequential months and years adjacent to each other, which makes it easier to discern seasonal and annual trends.
-I hope to inspire others to try experimental approaches to representing data; writing software to generate printable 3D models directly from the data makes the process reproducible, and may eventually enable others to create and print their own physicalizations.
-The tactile nature of the object suggests the possibilities of 3D printing to create more accessible representations of data.

 {{< figure src="images/modeling-side-view.jpg" alt="3D printed object and accompanying 3D printed labels laid out on a table; this side view shows labels for the years, 1919–1942." caption="Side view of 3D printed lollipop chart with labels and statement.">}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩